TheEquus/equus-site/content/posts/csaw2021-serial/index.md

 Very intriguing.
 There seems to be another key (that's separate to the key we got from key.sal), so we'll set that aside and take a look at block 2.
 It looks like there'll be at least a little PowerPC fun!
 Good thing I know a creature that knows PowerPC.
 ## The programming-y bits
 ### Loading up Ghidra
-Now, reversing the hex codes to the appropriate machine code instructions would be, to put it simply, complete insanity.
+Now, reversing the hex codes to the appropriate machine code instructions by hand would be, to put it simply, complete insanity.
 Luckily Ghidra can help with not just the disassembly, but also the decompilation.
 This allows us to deal with PowerPC with little to no PowerPC knowledge.
-Given that I know basically nothing about PowerPC, the decompiler thankfully gives plenty of information as to what's going on (with some variable names changed):
+Given that I know basically nothing about PowerPC, the decompiler thankfully gives plenty of information as to what's going on (I've changed some variable names):
 ```C
 void UndefinedFunction_00000000(int param_1,int param_2)